 - Occasional – Minimum of 3 Saturdays or Sundays — Vendor chooses Saturdays or Sundays.
 THIS CATEGORY IS NOT OPEN TO PRODUCE VENDORS.
 Occasional vendors must select the dates they wish to participate when submitting the application/payment.

 The Coalition does not allow subletting of spaces.

 We are unable to offer a refund of the vendor fee or to pro-rate the fee.

-Full Season The full season fee for the 2016 market is $275 for the 24-week season (Saturday Market) or 25-week season (Sunday Market).
+Full Season The full season fee for the 2017 market is $285 (Saturday or Sunday Market).

 Half Season The fee for the half-season is $185.
 Half-season vendors are offered a choice of the first or second half of the season.
 The start and end dates for the half season are stated above are not negotiable.

 Occasional The fee for an occasional vendor space is $100/3 Saturdays or $60/3 Sundays, $30 for each additional Saturday or $20 for each additional Sunday (payable in advance).
 DATES YOU WOULD LIKE TO PARTICIPATE MUST BE SUBMITTED WITH APPLICATION/CHECK.

 - Vendors can rent a second space (must be pre-approved by the Coalition) for an additional $285.

 - Full and half-season vendors are assigned a permanent space for the season.
 Occasional vendors are not assigned a permanent space and ARE ACCEPTED ON A SPACE-AVAILABLE BASIS.
 They will usually occupy spaces temporarily vacated by the full and half-season vendors.